-Laika serves up two dishes from a pushcart transformed into a mobile kitchen: Paradise Waffles and Small Beer, created by Laika with ingredients that were common in everyday 16th-century cooking.
-During the theatre show Bravo! mister Bruegel, waffles and beer are distributed to the public straight from the Pushkitchen.
-Outside performance hours, visitors who fancy a taste can go to the Pushkitchen, where Laika will also give them background information on both the ingredients and 16th-century everyday cooking.
+Laika serves up two dishes from a pushcart transformed into a mobile kitchen: Paradise Waffle and Small Beer, created by Laika with ingredients that were common in everyday 16th-century cooking.
+During the theatre show Bravo! mister Bruegel, cake and beer are distributed to the public straight from the Pushkitchen.
+Outside performance hours, visitors who fancy a taste can go to the Pushkitchen (Stootkeuken), where Laika will also give them background information on both the ingredients and 16th-century everyday cooking.

 Freshly ironed maslin waffle, seasoned with grains of paradise, camelina and caramelized apple.

 Maslin - maslin confectionaries tasted slightly sour.
 Wheat flour was expensive in those days but a mixture of the two grains made people’s daily bread and festive confectionaries light and delicious.

 Camelina - also called false flax or linseed dodder.
 Grew amongst the wheat and rye.
 Camelina has a slight cabbage flavour.
 It was considered inferior in the 16th century, but today it is becoming more and more of a gastronomic delicacy.

 Panela or Muscovado Sugar - the taste of panela strongly resembles that of raw sugar, which was shipped from the sugar plantations to the port of Antwerp from the early 16th century onwards.
 In Bruegel’s day sugar was a luxury item, used sparingly and only to mark festive occasions.